t-mullen/simple-signal/README.md

 Any additional metadata passed by the requesting peer or server.

 ###`request.accept([opts], [metadata])`
-Accept the request to connect.
+Accept the request to connect. *Not calling this method will block the request.*

 `opts` are the options to be passed to the `SimplePeer` constructor.